pinot-contrib/pinot-docs/basics/indexing/forward-index.md

 ["baseballStats_OFFLINE_0","playerID",false]
 ```

-## Raw value forward index
+### Raw value forward index

-The raw value forward index directly stores values instead of ids.
+The raw value forward index stores actual values instead of IDs.

-Without the dictionary, the dictionary lookup step can be skipped for each value fetch.
-The index can also take advantage of the good locality of the values, thus improving the performance of scanning a large number of values.
+This means that it eliminates the need for dictionary lookups when fetching values, which can result in improved
+query performance.

-The raw value forward index works well for columns that have a large number of unique values where a dictionary does not provide much compression.
+Raw forward index is particularly effective for columns with a large number of unique values, where dictionary encoding

-As seen in the above diagram, using dictionary encoding will require a lot of random accesses of memory to do those dictionary look-ups.
-With a raw value forward index, we can scan values sequentially, which can result in improved query performance when applied appropriately.
+doesn't provide significant compression benefits.

+As shown in the diagram below, dictionary encoding can lead to numerous random memory accesses for dictionary lookups.
+In contrast, the raw value forward index allows for sequential value scanning, which can enhance query performance when
+applied appropriately.

 ![](../../.gitbook/assets/no-dictionary.png)

-The raw format will be used either:
+The raw format is used in two scenarios:
-* The dictionary is disabled for that column (see [dictionary documentation page](dictionary-index.md)).
+1. When the dictionary is disabled for a column, as specified in the [dictionary documentation](dictionary-index.md).
-* The encoding is set to `RAW` in [field config list](../../configuration-reference/table.md#field-config-list).
+2. When the encoding is set to `RAW` in the [field config list](../../configuration-reference/table.md#field-config-list).

-Also when this format is used, the following parameters can be configured:
+When using the raw format, you can configure the following parameters:

 | Parameter              | Default | Description                                                                      |
 |------------------------|---------|----------------------------------------------------------------------------------|